-- $O(10^4 km)$: Large scale circulations (Asian summer monsoon). - \bullet $\mathfrak{O}(10^4km)$: Undulations in the jet stream and pressure patterns associated with the largest scale Rossby waves (called planetary waves) - $O(10^3 km)$: Cyclones and anticyclones - \bullet $\ensuremath{\mathcal{O}(10 km)}$: The transition zones between relatively warm and cool air masses can collapse in scale to form fronts with widths of a few tens of $\rm km$ - $\mathcal{O}(10^3 km 100m)$: Convection can be organized on a huge range of different scales (tropical intraseasonal oscillations; supercell complexes and squall lines; individual small cumulus clouds formed from turbulent boundary layer eddies) - $\mathfrak{O}(10m-1mm)$: Turbulent eddies in boundary layer (lowest few hundred m's of the atmosphere, where the dynamics is dominated by turbulent transports); range in scale from few hundred m's (the boundary layer depth) down to mm scale at which molecular diffusion becomes significant.
+- $\mathcal{O}(10^4 km)$: large scale circulations (Asian summer monsoon). - $\mathcal{O}(10^4 km)$: undulations in the jet stream and pressure patterns associated with the largest scale Rossby waves (called planetary waves) - $\mathcal{O}(10^3 km)$: cyclones and anticyclones - $\mathcal{O}(10 \text{km})$: the transition zones between relatively warm and cool air masses can collapse in scale to form fronts with widths of a few tens of km - $\mathcal{O}(10^3 km 100m)$: convection can be organized on a huge range of different scales (tropical intraseasonal oscillations; supercell complexes and squall lines; individual small cumulus clouds formed from turbulent boundary layer eddies) - $\mathcal{O}(10m-1mm)$: turbulent eddies in boundary layer (lowest few hundred m's of the atmosphere, where the dynamics is dominated by turbulent transports); range in scale from few hundred m's (the boundary layer depth) down to mm scale at which molecular diffusion becomes significant.

 - All of the phenomena along the dashed line are important for weather and climate, and so need to be represented in numerical models. - Important phenomena occur at all scales there is no significant spectral gap!
-Moreover, there are strong interactions between the phenomena at different scales, and these interactions need to be represented. - The lack of any spectral gap makes the modeling of weather/climate very challenging - The emphasis in this lecture is how we model resolved dynamics; however, it should be borne in mind that equally important is how we represent unresolved processes, and the interactions between resolved and unresolved processes. - $O(10^4 km)$: Large scale circulations (Asian summer monsoon). - $\mathcal{O}(10^4 km)$: Undulations in the jet stream and pressure patterns associated with the largest scale Rossby waves (called planetary waves) - $\mathfrak{O}(10^3 km)$: Cyclones and anticyclones - ullet O(10km): The transition zones between relatively warm and cool air masses can collapse in scale to form fronts with widths of a few tens of ${ m km}$ - $\mathfrak{O}(10^3 km 100m)$: Convection can be organized on a huge range of different scales (tropical intraseasonal oscillations; supercell complexes and squall lines; individual small cumulus clouds formed from turbulent boundary layer eddies) - $\mathcal{O}(10m-1mm)$: Turbulent eddies in boundary layer (lowest few hundred m's of the atmosphere, where the dynamics is dominated by turbulent transports); range in scale from few hundred m's (the boundary layer depth) down to mm scale at which molecular diffusion becomes significant.
+Moreover, there are strong interactions between the phenomena at different scales, and these interactions need to be represented. - The lack of any spectral gap makes the modeling of weather/climate very challenging - The emphasis in this lecture is how we model resolved dynamics; however, it should be borne in mind that equally important is how we represent unresolved processes, and the interactions between resolved and unresolved processes. - $\mathcal{O}(10^4 km)$: large scale circulations (Asian summer monsoon). - \circ $\mathcal{O}(10^4 km)$: undulations in the jet stream and pressure patterns associated with the largest scale Rossby waves (called planetary waves) - $\mathcal{O}(10^3 km)$: cyclones and anticyclones - $\mathcal{O}(10\text{km})$: the transition zones between relatively warm and cool air masses can collapse in scale to form fronts with widths of a few tens of km - $\mathcal{O}(10^3 km 100m)$: convection can be organized on a huge range of different scales (tropical intraseasonal oscillations; supercell complexes and squall lines; individual small cumulus clouds formed from turbulent boundary layer eddies) - $\mathcal{O}(10m-1mm)$: turbulent eddies in boundary layer (lowest few hundred m's of the atmosphere, where the dynamics is dominated by turbulent transports); range in scale from few hundred m's (the boundary layer depth) down to mm scale at which molecular diffusion becomes significant.